novaross/gutefind-android-app/README.md

-# gutefind-android-app
+# Gutefind Android Application

 Gutefind Proof of Concept Android application
+The application is based on the